bgamari/sbv/index.md

   - Uninterpreted constants and functions over symbolic values, with user defined axioms.
   - Uninterpreted sorts, and proofs over such sorts, potentially with axioms.
   - Ability to define SMTLib functions, generated directly from Haskell versions, including support for recursive and mutually recursive functions.
+  - Reasoning with universal and existential quantifiers, including alternating quantifiers.

 The user can construct ordinary Haskell programs using these types, which behave like ordinary Haskell values when used concretely.
 However, when used with symbolic arguments, functions built out of these types can also be: